mozilla/telemetry-dashboard/README.md

 Adding Telemetry Probes
 -----------------------

-See this [MDN article], which outlines the process and details for adding new Telemetry probes to Firefox which can be used with the dashboards.
+See this [MDN article](https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Adding_a_new_Telemetry_probe), which outlines the process and details for adding new Telemetry probes to Firefox which can be used with the dashboards.

 For setting histogram properties, make sure to check out the [histogram simulator](https://telemetry.mozilla.org/histogram-simulator/), which might help with designing histograms that fit the expected data well.